dannydaniil/ReactWeather/README.md

 # ReactWeather

-This is my first live project using React.js !
+This is my first personal live project using React.js !